First Indochina War

-The First Indochina War (generally known as the Indochina War in France, and as the Anti-French Resistance War in Vietnam, and alternatively internationally as the French-Indochina War) was fought in Indochina between France and the Việt Minh, and their respective allies, from 19 December 1946 until 1 August 1954.
-The Việt Minh was led by Võ Nguyên Giáp and Hồ Chí Minh.
-The conflict mainly happened in Vietnam.
+The First Indochina War, known alternatively as the French Indochina War, (Note: also referred to as the Resistance War against the French colonialists (Kháng chiến chống thực dân Pháp) in Vietnam, the Indochina War in France, the Franco–Viet Minh War, or retrospectively the First Vietnam War) was fought in French Indochina between the French Union and the Viet Minh and their respective allies, from 19 December 1946 until 11 August 1954.
+Most of the engagements of this conflict occurred in Vietnam.

-At the Potsdam Conference in July 1945, the Allied Combined Chiefs of Staff decided that Indochina south of latitude 16° north was to be included in the Southeast Asia Command under British Admiral Mountbatten.
-The French return to southern Indochina was also supported by the Allies.
-On V-J Day, September 2, Hồ Chí Minh proclaimed in Hanoi the establishment of the Democratic Republic of Vietnam (DRV).
-Also in September 1945, Chinese forces entered Hanoi, and Japanese forces to the north of that line surrendered to Generalissimo Chiang Kai-shek.
+At the Potsdam Conference in July 1945, the Allied Combined Chiefs of Staff decided that Indochina south of latitude 16° north was to be included in the South East Asia Command under British Admiral Mountbatten.
+On 25 August 1945, Vietnamese Emperor Bảo Đại abdicated, handing power over to the Viet Minh.
+On 2 September, Ho Chi Minh proclaimed the establishment of the Democratic Republic of Vietnam (DRV).
+Also in September 1945, Chinese forces entered Hanoi, and Japanese forces north of the 16th parallel surrendered to Generalissimo Chiang Kai-shek.
 At the same time, British forces landed in Saigon, and Japanese forces in the south surrendered to the British.
-The Chinese acknowledged the DRV and the communist-led Việt Minh, then in power in Hanoi, even though they also supported pro-Chinese nationalist factions.
-The British refused to do that in Saigon, and deferred to the French.
-The DRV ruled as the only civil government in all of Vietnam for a period of about 20 days, after the abdication of Emperor Bảo Đại, who had governed Vietnam since 1926.
+The Chinese Nationalists acknowledged the DRV and the communist-led Viet Minh, then in power in Hanoi.
+The British refused to do that in Saigon, in deference to the French.

-On 23 September 1945, with the knowledge of the British commander in Saigon, French forces overthrew the local DRV government, and declared French authority restored in the south 16th parallel.
+On 23 September 1945, French forces overthrew the Viet Minh administration in Saigon and declared French authority restored south of the 16th parallel.
 Guerrilla warfare began around Saigon immediately.
-After China allowed France to advance north, Hồ Chí Minh agreed to talk with France but negotiations failed.
-After one year of low-level conflict, all-out war broke out in December 1946 between French and Việt Minh forces as Hồ Chí Minh and his government went underground.
-As part of decolonization, France talked with nationalists from 1947 and reorganized Indochina as a confederation of associated states within the French Union, based on a major reform declaration of 24 March 1945.
-In June 1949, they put former Emperor Bảo Đại back in power, as the ruler of the State of Vietnam.
-France also returned Cochinchina to Vietnam.
-However, the new state only slowly gained autonomy.
+After one year of low-level conflicts and failed negotiations, all-out war broke out in December 1946 between French and Viet Minh forces.
+As part of decolonization, France established the French Union in 1946 and reorganized Indochina in 1949 as a confederation of associated states within it.
+In June 1949, they united French Cochinchina with the protectorates of Annam and Tonkin to form the State of Vietnam within the French Union, and installed former Emperor Bảo Đại as head of state.